hussamaa/imp-cl-compilers-practical-task/README.md

 For this practical task, 500 kernels were generated using CLSmith (with flags: ...) and then compiled and executed with and without optimizations (a total of 1000 different test cases).
 These experiments were conducted on an otherwise idle Intel Core i7-3517U CPU @ 1.90GHz processor, with 8GB of RAM, running Ubuntu 17.10 x86-64.
 In addition, an Intel SDK v1.2 was used in order to run OpenCL kernels on CPU.
 Moreover, the benchmarks that took more than 60 seconds were considered **timeout**.

-We divided the results into two categories; (i) with optimization and (iI) without optimizations:
+The results were into two categories; (i) with optimization and (iI) without optimizations:

 ### i) with optimizations: